thaixnguyen/saucedemo-ui-automation/README.md

 ## Sauce Demo UI Automation with XCUITest
-A testing framework that automates the login purchase flow for https://www.saucedemo.com/ using iOS with Safari.
+A testing framework that automates the different flows for https://www.saucedemo.com/ using iOS with Safari.

 **Requirements:**
 ===